gmauleon/alertmanager-zabbix-provisioner/README.md

 Note that the HTML page exposed by prometheus currently does not resolve variables, so it's better to use the dedicated Zabbix annotations not to have variables names in your Zabbix items...
 Ultimately, this will be replaced by the rules API endpoint, see https://github.com/prometheus/prometheus/pull/2600

-Since host groups and hosts are declared in the provisionner configuration, there will not be deleted automatically (since I don't have any state saved anywhere).
+Since host groups and hosts are declared in the provisioner configuration, there will not be deleted automatically (since I don't have any state saved anywhere).
 So you'll have to delete those by hands in Zabbix if you remove some